datadogmd/human-activity-project/CodeBook.md

 http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones

-<b>The specific information about the data is taken directly from the UCI codebook.</b>
+<b>The specific information about the data can be found in the the UCI codebook.</b>

 <b>Abstract:</b>  Tidy data set containing mean and standard deviation data extracted from the original Human Activity Recognition database.
-The original dataset is based on smartphone inertial sensor measurements for 30 subjects.
+The original dataset is based on normalized smartphone inertial sensor measurements for 30 subjects.

 <b>Data Set Information:</b>  As described in the UIC codebook, the dataset was randomly partitioned into training and test datasets.
 These training and test datasets were reassembled into a tidy dataset using run_analysis.R.
-The tidy data contain 10299 measurements of the 88 attributes associated with mean and standard deviation of the original data.
+The tidy data contain 10299 measurements of the 88 attributes associated with mean and standard deviationS of the original data.
 The tidy data are output to *meandata.txt*, where each row represents the activity related measurements for each subject.
 The mean value for the attributes by subject and activity are output to *meansummary.txt*.
 Both output datasets use the same activity and attribute names as the original data set.

 The activity names are:

 LAYING

 SITTING

 STANDING

 WALKING

+WALKING_DOWNSTAIRS

 WALKING_UPSTAIRS
-WALKING_DOWNSTAIRS

-The attribute names used in *meandata.txt* and *meansummary.txt* are listed below:
+The attribute names used in *meandata.txt* and *meansummary.txt* are:

  [1] subject ,                             activity   ,                          tBodyAcc-mean()-X   ,                 tBodyAcc-mean()-Y
  [5] tBodyAcc-mean()-Z ,                   tGravityAcc-mean()-X     ,            tGravityAcc-mean()-Y    ,            tGravityAcc-mean()-Z